nuxeo/doc.nuxeo.com-client-java/src/java/user-group.md

 Groups subGroups = group.fetchMemberGroups();
 ```

-You can also retrieve them during the fetch with help of fetch properties:
+You can also retrieve them during the fetch with help of the fetch properties:
 ```java
 Group group = userManager.fetchPropertiesForGroup("memberUsers", "memberGroups", "parentGroups")
                          .fetchGroup("myGroup");